joaquinelio/litul-crud/README.md

 when dev forgets the user while doing fancy server ops.
 Well, this should be responsive.
 Both, appeareance AND commands behaviour.

-Clean, simple, reusable, leaving dev to just write cleaner:
+Clean and simple, leaving dev to just write the
-  DB (insert, update...) and
+  DB   (insert, update...)
+and
   Form (form show, form edit )
 operations, passed as function parameters